avit/mysql/COMPAT.md

 Limited backwards compatibility has been added to aide the transition.
 The old template is available at `templates/default/deprecated/my.cnf.erb`, and a recipe has been supplied that consumes it.
-Please use `mysql::server-deprecated` for the old behavior.
+Please use `mysql::server_deprecated` for the old behavior.

 The `mysql::ruby` recipe has been moved into its own cookbook.
 Please